kundajelab/dragonn/paper_supplement/README.md

 - [Simulation data files](simulation_data) and accompanying [simulation models](simulation_models) are provided to reproduce results in the "understanding how neural networks model different properties of regulatory DNA sequences with simulations" section of the DragoNN manuscript

-## How to reproduce results in the DragoNN manuscript
+## How to reproduce results in the DragoNN paper
-### Understanding architectures with simulations
+### Paper section: understanding architectures with simulations
 Start a jupyter notebook server:

 ```
 jupyter notebook
 ```

-Navigate to the **primer_tutorial.ipynb** notebook in your browser.
+Navigate to the [primer_tutorial.ipynb](primer_tutorial.ipynb) notebook in your browser.
 Run the notebook to reproduce the architecture exploration in manuscript.

-### Understanding how neural networks model different properties of regulatory DNA sequences with simulations
+### Paper section: understanding how neural networks model different properties of regulatory DNA sequences with simulations

 To obtain plots in this section with model performance on simulations, run: